 3) The basis for entering into the contract is our contractual partner's creditworthiness.
 Should reasons become known, giving justifiable doubts as to the fulfilment of contractual payment duties, such as application to commence or commencement of insolvency proceedings, already occurred or imminent debt overload, insolvency or if payments cease to be made, we shall be entitled to withhold deliveries until receiving an appropriate security and/or to rescind the contract, if no suitable security was received within a reasonable deadline.

 We shall be entitled to rights of offsetting and retention within a legal scope.
 Otherwise, set-off rights may only be declared and retention rights only exercised with legally determined and undisputed counter-claims or those counter-claims recognised by us.

 XXI.
-Authorisation for Collection.
+Authorisation for Collection

 Authorisation for collection for us presupposes that our written authorisation and our invoice are submitted.
 Our contractual partner hereby undertakes to make sure that he informs himself with regard to an authorisation for collection.

-XXII.
+XXIII.
 Place of Fulfilment, Jurisdiction, Applicable Law.

 1) The registered office of our Company shall be the place of fulfilment for all duties incumbent upon us, insofar as there are no written provisions to the contrary in the individual case.

 2) The court in charge of our registered office shall have jurisdiction for all type of disputes with contractual partners, who are registered merchants, legal entities under public law or other public law special fund.
 However, we reserve the right to file claims at the places of the registered offices or of residence of our contractual partners.